oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 Your account is successfully set up. </br>

 To set an account as default for a project, follow these steps:
-1. Click Ctrl+Shift+P to open the Command Palette.
+1. Open the Command Palette.
 2. Enter **SuiteCloud** and from the dropdown list, select **SuiteCloud: Set Up Account**.
 3. From the dropdown list, select the authentication ID (authID) of the account you want to set as default.
 The selected account is set as default for the project.